 Another critical component in the power of visualization is value-tagging, a term for how your brain filters out unnecessary information and imprints important information.
 This tagging is where vision boards can be beneficial because they prime your brain to grasp opportunities that may go unnoticed.
 When you continuously look at images and words that are important to you, your brain imprints these things in your subconscious and filters out unnecessary information.

-To the brain, there is little difference between a powerfully imagined vision and the experience of having it happen.
+To the brain, there is little difference between a powerfully imagined vision and the experience of having it actually happen.
 Therefore, a vision board can help move you toward action.
 Often, new things can be stressful, which triggers your body to have a stress response, releasing cortisol and adrenaline.
 But when you repeatedly look at images related to your goals, your brain no longer sees them as new, making you more likely to take healthy risks.

 Another essential element of visualization is to combine it with the accompanying emotions you would experience when you realize your dream.
 Strong emotions signal to the brain that the event has already occurred and compel the vision to fruition.
 In a 2010 study, fixing our focus and training attention to regulate emotion, Heather A. Wadlinger and Derek M. Isaacowitz argue, “If attention can be trained, then it may be used to actively guide individuals' emotion regulation processes and downstream behavior, ultimately enhancing subjective well-being.
 That is, people could learn to selectively attend to specific types of information in the service of optimizing their emotional experience.”